-- Action voted on by the PHRC; - Number of votes for, against, and the number of abstentions from voting (documentation of quorum); - Members attending the meeting but not present for the discussion and vote: - Recusals of voting members due to conflicts of interest; - Period of PHRC approval, (e.g., one year or less); - When applicable, summary of information provided by consultant(s); - Findings and determinations of the PHRC required by regulation including, when applicable, waiver or alteration of the consent process, additional protections for pregnant women, fetuses and neonates, and for children; - When applicable, justification for any deletion or substantive modification of information concerning risks or alternative procedures contained in the DHHS-approved sample consent document; - When applicable, rationale for significant versus nonsignificant risk device determinations; - Summary of the discussion of controverted issues and their resolution, if any; - When applicable, justification of deletion or substantive modification of information concerning risks or alternative procedures contained in the DHHS-approved sample consent document; - Modifications required and/or additional information requested by the PHRC; and - Basis for requiring changes or disapproving the research.
+- Action voted on by the PHRC; - Number of votes for, against, and the number of abstentions from voting (documentation of quorum); - Members attending the meeting but not present for the discussion and vote; - Recusals of voting members due to conflicts of interest; - Period of PHRC approval, (e.g., one year or less); - When applicable, summary of information provided by consultant(s); - Findings and determinations of the PHRC required by regulation including, when applicable, waiver or alteration of the consent process, additional protections for pregnant women, fetuses and neonates, and for children; - When applicable, rationale for significant versus nonsignificant risk device determinations; - Summary of the discussion of controverted issues and their resolution, if any; - When applicable, justification of deletion or substantive modification of information concerning risks or alternative procedures contained in the DHHS-approved sample consent document; - Modifications required and/or additional information requested by the PHRC; and - Basis for requiring changes or disapproving the research.

 Minutes shall be made available to the PHRC members for review and approval and shall not be altered once approved.
-Minutes shall be retained by the Partners Human Research Office for at least seven (7) years and shall be maintained in a secure area within the Human Research Office or secure shared filed area on the Partners network.
+Minutes shall be retained by the Partners Human Research Office for at least seven (7) years and shall be maintained in a secure area within the Human Research Office or in a secure area or application on the Partners network.